Written by Milly Whitehead on 17 / 05 / 2022

 Exams are nearly over, the summer is looming and the smell of Hawaiian Tropicana is nearly upon you.
-Having spent the last year visiting schools up and down the countryside it’s pretty clear that the post exam pilgrimage is to head to St Pancreas (in all its glory) to spend the summer interrailing around some of Europe's finest sights.
+Having spent the last few years locked up at home - the post exam pilgrimage of interrailing around Europe is back on the summer agenda.

 So, with our ever helpful head on we have prepared a 5 step guide to help you happily zip around Europe and while we were researching we managed to cream some top tips from some seasoned railers.